TritonDataCenter/smartos-live/src/fw/man/fwrule.5.md

     ip <IP address>

-Targets the specified IPv4 address.
+Targets the specified IPv4 or IPv6 address.

 **Example:**

-    FROM all vms to ip 10.2.0.1 BLOCK tcp port 25
+    FROM all vms to (ip 10.2.0.1 OR ip fd22::1234) BLOCK tcp port 25

 Blocks SMTP traffic to that IP.